istio/istio.io/content/docs/concepts/traffic-management/index.md

 In Kubernetes, for example, it would probably be the same labels that are used in the pod selector of the corresponding Kubernetes service.

-_2. Restrict to specific versions of the caller_.
-For example, the following rule refines the previous example to only apply to calls from version "v2" of the *reviews* service.
+The above example can also be further refined to only apply to calls from version "v2" of the *reviews* service.

 {{< text yaml >}}